ga-curriculum/intro-to-javascript-functions/fundamentals/README.md

 ![Hero image](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will understand the basic syntax required to create function declarations and how to invoke a function.
+**Learning objective:** By the end of this lesson, students will compose function declarations and function expressions with appropriate syntax and naming convention.

 ## Function syntax